-The directors of the Company do not anticipate that the application of these amendments and revision in the future will have an impact on the Group's consolidated financial statements.
+The directors of the Company are currently assessing the impact that the application of the amendments will have on the Group's consolidated financial statements.
+Based on a preliminary assessment, the amendments are not expected to have any significant impact on the Group's consolidated financial statements.